 One of President Donald Trump’s focal points during his campaign, as well as his first years in office, was renegotiating the United States participation North American Free Trade Agreement (NAFTA) and pulling out of the Trans-Pacific Partnership (TPP).

 At the end of September of 2018, more than a year of negotiations, President Trump, Canadian Prime Minister Justin Trudeau, and former Mexican President Enrique Pena Nieto worked together to find a progressive solution to the 25-year-old agreement.
 Together, they were able to come to an understanding of NAFTA changes and revisions that would form a new agreement.
 Due to the significant changes that were made to the trade deal agreement (and the Mexico tariffs on US goods), some dubbing it as NAFTA2.0, the North American Free Trade Agreement will be referred to as the United States-Mexico-Canada Agreement (USMCA) by no later than 2020.

 The Old North American Free Trade Agreement

 In short, the NAFTA trade deal was an agreement created and executed in 1994 allowing materials and finished goods to travel in and out of Mexico, the United States and Canada tariff-free.
-Its purpose was to incorporate Mexico into a previous free trade agreement between Canada and the United States.
+Its purpose was to incorporate manufacturing in Mexico into a previous free trade agreement between Canada and the United States.
 Incorporating Mexico’s manufacturing abilities into this agreement created a trilateral trade bloc, and strengthened the North American manufacturing footprint.
 It also aimed to improve economic growth, via manufacturing production, for all three participating countries by increasing jobs, mitigating the trade deficit and eliminating trade tariffs.

 Key Changes From NAFTA to USMCA: What Will Change With The USMCA and Manufacturing in Mexico?